bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 * Provides a custom `AddressPicker` to workaround Hazelcast interface/binding issues that are present when deploying in a Docker Swarm environment.
 [hazelcast/issues/10801](https://github.com/hazelcast/hazelcast/issues/10801)

+## <a id="howitworks"></a>How it works

+Hazelcast applications that use this discovery SPI will discover one another when deployed as Docker services in the following way.

+* Launch your docker service with its service name and target overlay network name.
+In addition specify additional ENVIRONMENT variables via `-e` named `dockerNetworkNames`, `dockerServiceNames` and optionally `dockerServiceLabels`.
+These variables will be consumed by the discovery SPI.
+The `DOCKER_HOST` environment variable for the container should also be set to a name that resolves to one or more swarm manager nodes.

+* The Docker Swarm Discovery SPI consumes from the `DOCKER_HOST`, `dockerNetworkNames`, `dockerServiceNames`, optionally `dockerServiceLabels` and `hazelcastPeerPort` and begins the following process.

+    1. Leverages the custom `SwarmAddressPicker` to talk to the *$DOCKER_HOST* `/networks`, `/services` and `/tasks` APIs to determine the current node's IP address on the docker network, and bind hazelcast on `hazelcastPeerPort` to that address.

+    2. Next hazelcast invokes the SPI `discoverMembers()` to determine all peer docker service tasks (containers) ip addresses and attempts to connect to them to form the cluster connecting to the configured `hazelcastPeerPort` (default 5701)

 ## <a id="usage"></a>Usage